Community Resource Directory

 The Boys & Girls Club of Leduc provides a safe, supportive place where children and youth can experience new opportunities, overcome barriers, build positive relationships and develop confidence and skills for life.

-Brain Care Centre is a non-profit organization which offers programs and services at no cost to adults who have sustained an acquired brain injury and their families.
-Services are offered from Edmonton and area to the communities along Highway 16 from Stony Plain all the way to Jasper with offices in Edmonton and Edson.
+Brain Care Centre is a non-profit organization that offers programs and services at no cost to adults who have sustained an acquired brain injury, and their families.
+Services are offered from offices in Edmonton and Edson.
 Through service coordination, counselling, occupational therapy, electronic device training and volunteer programs, Brain Care Centre strives to empower others to defy limitations.

 Breton FCSS4916 50 Ave. | Breton, AB | T0C 0P0

 Bridges FASD Mentor ProgramFifth floor | 1101 5 St. | Nisku, AB | T9E 2X3

 Helps men and women diagnosed with or have strong indicators of Fetal Alcohol Spectrum Disorder to stabilize their lives, live up to their potential and be as independent as possible by setting goals, teaching basic life skills, addressing housing and safety concerns, connecting them to other community services, and supporting them to become healthy, stay healthy and have healthy pregnancies and babies.

 If you’re a victim of bullying or abuse, call trained staff at any time of day; calls to the helpline are anonymous.
 Online chat is also available.